-On inboard powered boats, locate blower toggle switch on left hand side of dashboard, above the throttle/shifter quadrant.
+On gasoline powered boats, locate blower toggle switch on left hand side of dashboard, above the throttle/shifter quadrant.
 Flip on blower switch, red indicator light will illuminate.
 (Blowers are running) Run blowers for at least five (5) minutes before starting engines.
+Diesel powered boats may or may not have engine compartment blowers.
 Note: Blowers should be run until vessel is under way.